 “Boulevard” was originally a French word, meaning a wide street or promenade, sometimes running along the seafront.
 The first boulevards were created in the 17th and 18th centuries in western Europe.

 After National Leader Heydar Aliyev assumed the leadership of the republic in 1969, a new stage began in the development of the Seaside Boulevard.
 It was reconstructed in the 1970s as part of large-scale greening and landscaping carried out in the republic and the capital.
 The boulevard was expanded to the east and west, with its length reaching 3.7 km.The republic lived through hard times in the late 1980s and early 1990s.
-The period of breakdown affected the Seaside Boulevard too, with the appearance of dozens of facilities unrelated to recreation, and an increase in the level of the Caspian Sea resulting in the loss of valuable tree species.On December 29, 1998, National Leader Heydar Aliyev, who considered the Seaside Boulevard an integral part of the country’s history and culture, signed a decree granting it the status of a National Park in accordance with Article 76 of the Law of the Republic of Azerbaijan On Nature Protection and Use of Natural Resources.
+The period of breakdown affected the Seaside Boulevard too, with the appearance of dozens of facilities unrelated to recreation, and an increase in the level of the Caspian Sea resulting in the loss of valuable tree species.On December 29, 1998, National Leader Heydar Aliyev, who considered the Seaside Boulevard an integral part of the country’s history and culture, signed a decree granting it the status of a National Park.
 According to Resolution No. 132 of the Cabinet of Ministers of the Republic of Azerbaijan, dated December 29, 2001, the Seaside National Park was included in the list of historical and cultural monuments of national significance.

 President Ilham Aliyev issued a Decree on January 10, 2008 to establish the Seaside Boulevard Department in order to restore the natural landscape of the boulevard, maintain its historical appearance, develop the area’s rich flora, protect the boulevard, and oversee social and cultural events there.The decree began capital improvement in the Seaside National Park: the area of vegetation was significantly expanded and made even more attractive with the planting of new varieties of trees and flowers, including exotic plants (palm trees, baobabs imported from Argentina, and cacti from Mexico).
 New attractions, cinemas and pleasure boats appeared too.The extension and development of the National Park is being constantly addressed by President Ilham Aliyev, demonstrating the watchful attention and care of the country’s leadership for the National Park.
-By order of President Aliyev, the territory of the Seaside National Park was extended from the Palace of Hand Games to the State Flag Square in the run-up to the 2012 Eurovision Song Contest.
-The updated boulevard became 2 km longer.
-A number of objects of historical significance were created on this territory, including State Flag Square, the State Flag Museum and Baku Crystal Hall, an indoor activities and sports complex which hosted Eurovision.The boulevard was extended in two directions in 2015 in the lead up to the First European Games – the first part, stretching from State Flag Square (Petroglyphs Museum) to Bibi-Heybat, was named Bail Boulevard, the second – from the Sea Trade Port to the Hotel Boulevard, was named White City Boulevard.
-The White City Boulevard is 2.7 km long and covers a total area of 33 hectares.
+By order of President Ilham Aliyev, the territory of the Seaside National Park was extended from the Baku Sports Palace to the State Flag Square in the run-up to the 2012 Eurovision Song Contest.
+The territory of the New Boulevard for the use of city residents is 1,8 kilometers, the area is 17,26 hectares.
+A number of objects of historical significance were created on this territory, including State Flag Square, the State Flag Museum and Baku Crystal Hall, an indoor activities and sports complex which hosted Eurovision.The boulevard was extended in two directions in 2015 in the lead up to the First European Games – the first part, stretching from State Flag Square (Petroglyphs Museum) to Bibi-Heybat, was named Bayil Boulevard, the second – from the Sea Trade Port to the Hotel Boulevard, was named White City Boulevard.
+The White City Boulevard is 2.7 km long and covers a total area of 34,6 hectares.
+The Bayil Boulevard is 9,2 kilometers long, area is 123,394 hectares.
 As a result of the reconstruction and improvement work, modern cultural, recreation and catering facilities have been built on the territory of the new boulevard.Work continues today to construct and improve the National Park, which combines elements of both eastern and western architecture.
-In a decree of January 15, 2016 President Aliyev approved the merger of the State Flag Square Complex Administration and the Seaside Boulevard Department.
-At present, the National Park covers an area of 215.164 hectares, with a total length of 16 kilometers.
+At present, the National Park covers an area of 215.164 hectares, with a total length of 16,7 kilometers.